Many online services ask users to regularly change their passwords. Administrators of corporate networks often use this kind of function as well.

 - With a mobile version of the software, you can conveniently have the passwords with you on your smartphone while on the go.

 How to find the right password manager for you

 The market is huge, and you have a choice between free and commercially available versions.
 Among them are apps that only save data locally and those that use the cloud.

 - When choosing the provider of a password manager, make sure that the provider offers upgrades, regular updates, and support.
-If you pick an open source solution, only use programs that have been offered for several years and that are still being developed.
+If you pick an open source solution, only use programs that have been offered for several years and that are still being upgraded.

 - Decide which additional and convenience functions are important to you:

 - Auto-completion of online forms and applications,

 - Storage of documents in an encrypted data vault,